 Erythritol & the Low FODMAP Diet

-Erythritol is a four-carbon sugar alcohol that is well absorbed in our small intestines, when compared to the high FODMAP sugar alcohols (sorbitol, mannitol, xylitol, maltitol or isomalt) (1).
-Research indicates that only 10% of the erythritol ingested makes it to our large intestine, and gut bacteria do not rapidly ferment erythritol in our large intestines (1 3).
-In theory erythritol should not increase irritable bowel syndrome symptoms (IBS) and this is why erythritol was considered FODMAP friendly.
+Erythritol is a four-carbon sugar alcohol that is well absorbed in our small intestines when compared to the high FODMAP sugar alcohols (sorbitol, mannitol, xylitol, maltitol or isomalt) (1).
+Research indicates that only 10% of the erythritol ingested makes it to our large intestine, and unlike other polyols our gut bacteria do not rapidly ferment erythritol in our large intestines (1 3).
+This means erythritol is less like to trigger gut symptoms.

 Erythritol is found naturally in some fruits, mushrooms, and fermented foods like sherry, wine, and soy sauce (1 8).
-On the low FODMAP diet some wines, soy sauce, and certain fruits are considered safe and do not need to be removed from the diet.
+On the low FODMAP diet some wines, soy sauce, and certain fruits are considered low FODMAP and do not need to be removed from the diet.
 Erythritol can also be semi-artificially produced by the fermentation of glucose, derived from wheat or cornstarch, by using non-pathogenic yeasts (8).
 This type of erythritol is used as an artificial sweetener in chewing gum, confectionery, jams, coffee syrups, beverages, and sugar substitutes (it is often added to stevia sugar substitutes like Natvia and Truvia) (1 6 7 8).
-Pure stevia without added erythritol is low FODMAP.
-Erythritol can also be labeled as E968 (8).